Overview

 To find and copy the IP address of the sensor, do the following:

-- In Blumira, navigate to Settings > Sensors.
+- In Blumira, navigate to Ingestion > Sensors.

 - Click the sensor row to open the details page.